13 Mistakes People Make When Building a New Home

 6. Understand the area you are buying in

 Choosing a location with poor growth and rental yields will affect your return on your investment when you want to sell or rent it out.
 RP-Data is a good, un-biased source of information.
 Take the time to study the median weekly rent, rental yield percentages and growth of the suburb you are thinking of buying into.
-A good Builder’s Sales Rep should be able to assist you in understanding this information.
+A good builder in Gold Coast or Brisbane may have sales representatives that should be able to assist you in understanding this information.

 7. Over-spending on fittings